 Our interim financial statements are prepared in accordance with generally accepted accounting principles ("GAAP") for interim financial information and pursuant to the requirements for reporting on Form 10-Q and in accordance with Article 10 of Regulation S-X. Accordingly, certain disclosures accompanying annual financial statements prepared in accordance with GAAP are omitted.
 The year-end balance sheet data presented herein was derived from audited financial statements, but does not include all disclosures required by GAAP.
 In the opinion of our management, all adjustments, consisting solely of normal recurring accruals, necessary for the fair statement of financial statements for the interim period, have been included.
-The interim financial statements and notes thereto included in our Annual Report on Form 10-K for the year ended December 31, 2019, as filed with the U.S. Securities and Exchange Commission onFebruary 12, 2020.
-The results of operations for the three months ended March 31, 2020 are not necessarily indicative of the results that may be expected for other interim periods or for the full fiscal year.
+The interim financial statements and notes thereto should be read in conjunction with the financial statements and notes thereto included in our Annual Report on Form 10-K for the year ended December 31, 2019, as filed with the U.S. Securities and Exchange Commission onFebruary 12, 2020.
+The results of operations for the three and six months ended June 30, 2020 are not necessarily indicative of the results that may be expected for other interim periods or for the full fiscal year.